Kyle Orton, Syria and terrorism analyst

 Timothy Adolf Blunk (b.
 1957), son of a Presbyterian preacher from Princeton, had gotten an athletic and academic scholarship to Hampshire College in Amherst Massachusetts, a very “experimental” place where he took up modern dance and studied jazz.
 Blunk joined the John Brown Anti-Klan Committee (JBAKC), a front for M19, to which he was soon recruited by Rosenberg, with whom he remained close as a protégé.
 Blunk, the second male in the group, soon had a use: to marry Baraldini so she could remain in the country.

 Blunk had been on a sponsored trip to Castro’s Cuba and had been drawn into a particularly virulent hatred of the National Party government in South Africa.
 One of his first acts with M19 was disrupting the September 1981 North American tour by the Springboks, the South African rugby union team.
 A bomb went off at the Eastern Rugby Union clubhouse in Schenectady on 22 September; it was never solved but it is likely it was a Family-M19 operation.
 And on 26 September, a crowd of sixty people, including a handful of M19ers, broke into John F. Kennedy International Airport to protest the Springboks on their way home, except that they were not there.
 Undeterred, they protested anyway, during which Blunk punched a policeman and Borup threw acid in the face of another.
-Blunk would later try to portray his hooliganism in the righteous language of resisting “white supremacy” and “killer cops”.
+Blunk would later try to portray his hooliganism in the righteous language of resisting “white supremacy” and “killer cops”, a pattern of behaviour repeated over the summer with the Black Lives Matter-led disturbances in various American cities.
 Blunk, Borup, Rosahn, Mary Patten, and Margo Pelletier were charged and dubbed the “Anti-Springbok Five” by M19.
 Borup skipped bail and is still missing.

 The end of the line for the BAAANA Family came on 20 October 1981, when Williams organized a raid against a truck from the private security firm Brink’s as it was making its last collection of the day from Nanuet National Bank in New York.
 It was a fiasco.
 Several policemen were murdered.
 Williams managed to get away.
 Clark, Rosenberg, and Buck were arrested, with Rosenberg having lost her nerve during the getaway and Buck accidentally shooting herself.